Fresheyeball/Shpadoinkle/debug/README.md

   simple runParDiff initial (view . trapper @ToJSON ctx) getBody
 ```

-Will log all state by first encoding to JSON with Aeson, then then logging with `JSON.parse` so the browser console has the nice native display.
+This will log all state by first encoding to JSON with Aeson, then then logging with `JSON.parse` so the browser console has the nice native display.
 If we change it to `trapper @Show ctx` it will use the `Show` instance instead.